 I have a wealth of experience in public speaking, writing, dramatic performance and direction, event management, project management and community work.
-I am a trained speaker and over the years I have hosted many fund raising events and headed committees.
+I am a trained speaker, and I have hosted many fundraising events and headed committees over the years.
 All these experiences have led me to this role as a Civil Celebrant.
 I have a love for people and service which combine beautifully with my desire to ‘spread the joy’, serving the community by ‘Celebrating Life’ in all its aspects.

 by Miranda Grant

 When I got my first period, my mum told everyone.
 She told the other mothers at the bus stop.
 She rang my grandmas.
 She told my brothers.
 I was mortified.

 The only person I actually asked her to tell was my dad.

 I was eager for Dad to know in case there was some sort of bleeding emergency while staying at his place on the weekends.
 As the only girl of four brothers and two step brothers, I’m sure you can understand how vulnerable I felt, suddenly and irrevocably rendered ‘not one of the boys’.

 This fate of birth also means that my mum has played a very precious role in my life.

 I read somewhere that children sometimes sympathise with the more destructive or abusive parent.
 The parent who has always been there, who has always loved them, is not necessarily the one the child adores.
 My mum, I feel, has missed out on some of my affection, perhaps simply because she’s been so unwavering.

 I don’t want to over-dramatise my Dad’s behaviour because, truth be told, he has always been there for me and my brothers.
 He is a philosophically eccentric, boisterously loveable, reliably resourceful man and I love him to death.